Your link text

 preached in.

-Paul Preaches at the Areopagus, Mars Hill
+Paul preached at the Areopagus known as Mars Hill.

 Verses 18-21 say, "18 Then certain Epicurean and Stoic philosophers encountered him.
 And some said, "What does this babbler want to say?"